EmbeddedEnterprises/cmake-ts/README.md

 ## Getting Started

-Create your `CMakeLists.txt` file based on [example](https://github.com/zeromq/zeromq.js/blob/master/CMakeLists.txt) and run the following command to build your project.
+Create your `CMakeLists.txt` file based on [the example](/example/CMakeLists.txt) and run the following command to build your project.

 ```bash
 cmake-ts build